 The Science Behind Sensory Play

-Sensory activities are more than just playtime – they’re critical for infant brain development.
+Sensory activities are more than just playtime – they are important for infant brain development.
 By engaging multiple senses simultaneously, babies:

 - Create neural pathways